Aysheaia

-Aysheaia is an extinct genus of soft-bodied lobopod, known from the middle Cambrian of North America, with an average body length of 1–6 cm.
+Aysheaia is an extinct genus of soft-bodied lobopodian, known from the Middle Cambrian Burgess Shale of British Columbia, Canada.

 Anatomy

 Aysheaia has ten body segments, each of which has a pair of spiked, annulate legs.
-The animal is segmented, and looks somewhat like a bloated caterpillar with a few spines added on — including six finger-like projections around the mouth and two grasping legs on the "head".
+The animal is segmented, and looks somewhat like a bloated caterpillar with a few spines added on — including six finger-like projections around the mouth and two grasping limbs on the "head".
 Each leg has a subterminal row of about six curved claws.
 No jaw apparatus is evident.
 A pair of legs marks the posterior end of the body, unlike in onychophorans where the anus projects posteriad; this may be an adaptation to the terrestrial habit.

 Ecology

-Based on its association with sponge remains, it is believed that Aysheaia was a sponge grazer and may have protected itself from predators by seeking refuge within sponge colonies.
-Aysheaia probably used its claws to cling to sponges.

-A terminal mouth is also seen in tardigrades that are omnivores or predators (but not detritovores or algivores) — this may provide an ecological signal.
+Some specimens of Aysheaia have been found associated with sponges, though this does not provide direct evidence of diet.